dougeby/IntuneDocs/intune/network-access-control-integrate.md

 ## NAC and conditional access

 NAC works with conditional access to provide access control decisions.

-- See [Common ways to use conditional access with Intune](conditional-access-intune-common-ways-use.md) for more details.
+For more details, see [Common ways to use conditional access with Intune](conditional-access-intune-common-ways-use.md).

 ## How the NAC integration works